-- (1) A requester is not required to pay any fee - - (a) on lodging a request; - (b) in relation to time spent by a public body or relevant private body in searching for the information requested; - (c) in relation to time spent by the public body or relevant private body in examining the information to determine whether it contains exempt information or deleting exempt information from a document; or - (d) in relation to time spent or costs incurred by the public body or relevant private body in transcribing the information. - (2) Subject to subsection (3), the public body or relevant private body may charge the requester a reproduction fee consisting of the reasonable reproduction costs incurred by the public body or relevant private body. - (3) No reproduction fee is payable - - (a) for reproduction of personal information of the requester, or where the request is made on behalf of another person, the personal information of the person on whose behalf the request is made; - (b) for reproduction of information which is in the public interest; or - (c) where the public body or relevant private body has failed to comply with the time for responding to a request under section 15(1) or where an extension of time has been made under section 16, within that extended period of time; or - (d) where the requester is indigent.

-(4) Where a requester requests that information released under this Act be made available in a language other than an official language of the country under section 22(4), the requester is liable for any reasonable costs associated with the translation of the information.
+- 23 Fees - (1) A requester is not required to pay any fee - - (a) on lodging a request; - (b) in relation to time spent by an information holder searching for the information requested; or - (c) in relation to time spent by the information holder in examining the information to determine whether it contains exempt information or deleting exempt information from a document. - (2) Subject to subsection (3), an information holder may charge the requester a reproduction fee consisting of the reasonable reproduction costs incurred by the information holder. - (3) No reproduction fee is payable - - (a) for reproduction of personal information of the requester, or where the request is made on behalf of another person, the personal information of the person on whose behalf the request is made; - (b) for reproduction of information which is in the public interest; - (c) where information holder has failed to comply with the time for responding to a request under section 15(1) or where an extension of time has been made under section 16, within that extended period of time; or - (d) where the requester is indigent. - (4) Where a requester requests that information released under this Act be made available in a language other than a language in which it is already held by the information holder under section 22(3), the information holder may recover the reasonable costs of such translation from the requester. - (5) Where a requester requests that a written transcription be produced of any information released under this Act, the information holder may recover the reasonable costs of transcribing such information from the requester.